h2nguyen/EDIParse/docs/architecture.md

 user --> UC4

 note right of UC1
-  Parse raw MSCONS message provided as text and return structured JSON result end note
+  Parse raw EDIFACT message provided as text and return a structured JSON result end note

 note right of UC2
-  Parse MSCONS message from uploaded file and return structured JSON result end note
+  Parse EDIFACT message from uploaded file and return a structured JSON result end note

 note right of UC3
-  Parse MSCONS message and return result as JSON text string end note
+  Parse EDIFACT message and return result as JSON text string end note

 note right of UC4
-  Parse MSCONS message and return result as downloadable JSON file end note
+  Parse EDIFACT message and return result as a downloadable JSON file end note

 @enduml